 5.6 Access.
-Sellers will permit Buyer’s officers, employees, agents, and advisors to have reasonable access at their sole risk and expense to the Assets for inspection of same, and Sellers’ records as described in Section 1.2(e) and Buyer will be permitted to make copies thereof.
+Seller will permit Buyer’s officers, employees, agents, and advisors to have reasonable access at their sole risk and expense to the Assets for inspection of same, and Seller’ records as described in Section 1.2(e) and Buyer will be permitted to make copies thereof.

 ARTICLE 6